Marion34-dev/Scrabble/README.md

 ```sh
 $ git clone <YOUR GITHUB DETAILS>/scrabble-challenge.git && cd scrabble-challenge
 ```

+2. Check your project set-up:
+   1. Click on **File** then **Project Structure**
+   2. Ensure that you have got the correct SDK selected (temurin-11)
+   3. Ensure that the Language level is set to `SDK Default`
+   4. Click **Apply**

-2. Run the tests from IntelliJ.
+3. Run the tests from IntelliJ.
 There should be a failing test to begin with.
 You can run your test suite in a few ways:
    1. Right-click on the project and then select `Run all Tests`
    2. Right-click on the `ScrabbleTest` and click `Run ScrabbleTest`
    3. Open the class file `ScrabbleTest` and click the "Play" button to the left of the class declaration